How Were the Apollo Missions Made Possible?

 There were hundreds of contractors that were involved in the space program, like Boeing, Raytheon, and IBM.
 Every single one of them used the Apollo program as part of their marketing tactics.

 Now this was really clever.
 It meant that NASA was actually using all of the marketing people from those hundreds of contractors as subcontractor marketers to promote the program.
-Every one of those companies, and it wasn’t just B2B companies like IBM and Raytheon, but also consumer products, pens and Hasselblad cameras, Omega watches and all the products and services that were used, became a product that their association with Apollo was marketed.
-It became a really fascinating thing for me to study.
+Every one of those companies, and it wasn’t just B2B companies like IBM and Raytheon, but also consumer products, pens and Hasselblad cameras, Omega watches and all the products and services that people used, marketed their association with Apollo It became a really fascinating thing for me to study.

 Related: The 3 Keys to a Marketable Product